kcl-eresearch/High-Performance-Computing-for-Digital-Humanities/docs/jupyter.md

     This will produce a message saying you may need to visit the e-Research Portal to authorise your SSH connection, but then no further output, even if successful.
 This is expected!

-Then in your web browser go to [http://localhost:8888/lab?token=<add the token from the jupyter output below>](http://localhost:8888), and you should see the Jupyter Lab interface.
+Then in your web browser go to [http://localhost:8888/lab?token=yourtokenhere](http://localhost:8888), and you should see the Jupyter Lab interface.

 When you're finished working, close the browser tab, use `Ctrl+C` to close the SSH tunnel,